Bill Gardner joins former NH governors for NH Primary roundtable | Manchester Ink Link

 The roundtable echoed a similar event held 24 years earlier as the quartet discussed the essence of the nation’s first presidential primary.

 Much of the event looked at the primary’s history, including stories such as the time when Gary Hart (allegedly) threw an axe straight at a bullseye in the North Country or when Sununu told a local reporter how impressed he was with Rosalind Carter or the time when George H.W.
-Bush travelled through the snow to meet thousands of voters at an event in Wolfeboro despite a snow storm, stopping to ice fish with Ted Williams on the way.
+Bush traveled through the snow to meet thousands of voters at an event in Wolfeboro despite a snow storm, stopping to ice fish with Ted Williams on the way.

 Ultimately, each of the stories played around the theme that New Hampshire is unique and it is important in vetting presidential candidates, as they said that Granite Staters can quickly spot candidates with a façade.